 On some cars, quite basic features (like electric windows) aren’t included as standard.
 You might even find that you have to pay extra to get your car in the colour that you want!

 As well as being expensive, car insurance can be complex - especially for new drivers.
 But we’re building a new type of car insurance that’s fast, flexible, and fit for the 21st century.

-Our flexible, pay-monthly insurance is interest free, with no cancellation fees or long queues.
+Our flexible, rolling monthly cover is interest-free, with no cancellation fees or long queues.

 And if you need a short-term policy to get your new car home, we’ve got you covered too, with cover from just one hour.

 We combed through Google data to find the UK's 19 most-searched 'for sale' cars in insurance groups 1 and 2.

 We then consulted our in-house insurance experts to put together a final top-10 ranking, which considered affordability, comfort and overall driving ability.